avinetworks/avi-helm-charts/docs/values.md

  - If you are working with multiple NICs on your kubernetes worker nodes and the default gateway is not from the same subnet as your VRF's PG network.

+### configs.deleteConfig [editable]

+This flag is intended to be used for deletion of objects in AVI Controller.
+The default value is false.
+If the value is set to true while while booting up, AKO won't process any kubernetes object and stop regular operations.

+While AKO is running, this value can be edited to "true" in AKO configmap to delete all abjects created by AKO in AVI.
+After that, if the value is set to "false", AKO would resume processing kubernetes objects and recreate all the objects in AVI.

 ### avicredentials.username and avicredentials.password

 The username/passwword of the Avi controller is specified with this flag.
 The username/password are base64 encoded by helm and a corresponding secret